TheRoadSurgeon/CS351-GroupProject/README.md

 **From 5 project ideas you have above, please choose one of the project that you are going with for the rest of the semester.
 Explain why you are going with that project**

+We choose to go with donateToFoodBank.

+The idea resonated with a lot of members of the group not just because of the common good that providing info on food banks and support can provide, but also because it can bring change on a local level such as here in Chicago.

+It allows donors to provide and stay up to date on what food banks need and inform people who need the services about what is offered and provide them with extremely necessary resources.

+We also chose the application because it had, in terms of features, a little bit of everything that we wanted to to work on and provide a bit of a challenge.

 # Extra Credit (Only do this if you are done with Idea Finalization)

 ## Database Design